-- It is a native of Honkong and was introduced into fresh water region near Cuttack (Orissa, India).
+- It is a native of Hongkong and was introduced into the freshwater region near Cuttack (Orissa, India).

 - The average length of the breed is 60 to 100 cm and weighs around 1.5 kg (50 kg maximum).
 The body of the fish is compressed laterally and has small shiny scales.

-- It has a filter for choosing feed as small as 4 micrometer.
-They do not have stomach and feed on zooplankton and detritus.
+- It has a filter for choosing feed as small as 4 micrometers.
+They do not have a stomach and feed on zooplankton and detritus.

 - It is native to South Africa but introduced into subtropical regions also.